 26% of consumers mention the terms “trust” and “consistency” as an important element of brand loyalty

 Swiss Rasoi offers traditional products delivered right to your doorstep.
 With added conveniences like free delivery, unbeatable prices, and access to hard-to-find ingredients, they’ve created a brand where an increasing number of their customers come back to buy more.

 The Swiss community for authentic Indian spices and ingredients might have started as a small niche, but Swiss Rasoi is creating brand recognition throughout the Swiss food industry.
-By delivering their color branded images which reflect their offerings, they create content that’s immediately recognizable with clear callouts.
+By delivering their colour branded images which reflect their offerings, they create content that’s immediately recognisable with clear callouts.